blin/ponish/manual/part-2.md

 That's when I heard her.

-&gt;'Everything is going to be all right, Anon.'
+\> "Everything is going to be all right, Anon."

 I recognized that voice as soon as I heard it.
 I turned to look at her, but couldn't say anything.
 For some reason, everything suddenly made sense.
 I